korayonur/PlaylistOrganizer-py-clean/README.md

 ## 🎉 Acknowledgments

+Built with:

-Built with Clean Architecture principles and modern JavaScript best practices.
+- Clean Architecture principles
+- MVVM pattern
+- Modern .NET best practices
+- Avalonia UI framework

+---

+**Note:** This project is actively under development.
+Features marked as "Planned" are not yet implemented but are on the roadmap.